Jelena Ćetković: Legacy

-Ćetković was declared a national hero on 5 May 1952.
+Ćetković was declared a People's hero of Yugoslavia on 5 May 1952.
 In the national theatre, a performance of „Jelena Ćetković“, produced by Boro Grigorović with inspiration from drama written by Aleksandar Petrović, was performed for twenty years.
 A television movie produced by Zdravko Šotra was also inspired by a drama with the same name.
 The movement to rescue Ivanka Muačević from the central state hospital the day after she gave birth inspired the episode Hospital, while the assassination attempt on Đorđe Kosmajac inspired the episode Traitor of the TV series Castaways.

-The street of Jelena Ćetković is located in Belgrade in the Old City municipality.
+The Jelena Ćetković street is located in Belgrade in the Stari Grad municipality.
 This street has borne her name since 1946.
-Adjacent to this street is the street of Kopitareva Gradina, one of the oldest urban areas in Belgrade which was formed at the beginning of the 20th century and whose characteristics remain today.
-This area has been declared a cultural heritage area because of its cultural and historical importance as a whole.
-The birth house of Jovan Cvijić, which was remade into his Memorial museum, can be found in this street at no. 5.
-Streets with this name also exist in Kragujevac, Kraljevo, Lazarevac, Niš (Mediana), Podgorica, Požarevac, Šid.
-Subotica and Vranje.
+In 2002, the City Committee for Monuments, Street and Square named proposed this street be renamed, but the proposal was not accepted by the City Assembly.
+Streets named after Ćetković also exist in Kragujevac, Kraljevo, Lazarevac, Niš (Medijana), Podgorica, Požarevac, Šid, Subotica and Vranje.

-There is a school named after Jelena Ćetković in the Belgrade municipality of Zvezdara at Vranjska street no. 26.
+There is a school named after Jelena Ćetković in the Belgrade municipality of Zvezdara at 26 Vranjska street.
 A bust of Ćetković by sculptor Dragutin Spasić stands in front of the school building.

-In 1984, the Yugoslav Post issued a stamp commemorating Jelena Ćetković.
+In 1984, the Yugoslav Post issued a stamp commemorating Jelena Ćetković as part of the "Women Heroes" issue.